Trump Cozies Up To Duterte, Ignores Human Rights Questions

 Trump, who spoke during the U.S.’s fifth summit with the Association of Southeast Asian Nations in Manila, began his remarks by commending Duterte for his chairmanship of the group.

-He then focused his remarks on the previous evening’s entertainment ― none other than Duterte himself.
+He then focused on the previous evening’s entertainment ― none other than Duterte himself.
 The Philippine leader sang a Filipino love song “upon the orders of the commander-in-chief of the United States.”

 “The show last night, the talent at that show ― I assume mostly from the Philippines ― was fantastic,” Trump continued.
 “And you were fantastic, also, very much, from the Philippines.”

-Note: This article has been updated to include a comment from Phelim Kine of Human Rights Watch in Asia.